Chris Atkinson: Re-entry into WRC (2012)

 Atkinson contested the last five rounds of the 2012 WRC season with the Motorsport Italia-run MINI squad to finish the year 13th in the Championship.
 His best result for the year was achieved at Rallye Deutschland (Rally Germany) where he secured 5th behind the wheel of the MINI John Cooper Works WRC.

-Atkinson was snapped up by the Citroën team for 2013, however, the team only used him for Rally Mexico, where he finished 6th, 11 minutes off the winner (Sebastien Ogier).
+Atkinson was snapped up by the Citroën team for 2013, however, the team only used him for Rally Mexico, where he finished sixth, 11 minutes off the winner (Sebastien Ogier).
 Hyundai hired him mid-year as a test driver for their i20 rally car, which led to a part-time deal for 2014.
-In 2014 he raced at the rallies of Mexico and his home event in Australia, finishing 7th and 10th respectively.
+In 2014, he raced at the rallies of Mexico and his home event in Australia, finishing seventh and tenth respectively.
 In both events, Atkinson was the last of the Hyundai drivers.

 Regional series

-In April 2010, Chris Atkinson began a partnership with the Proton R3 Rally Team.
+In April 2010, Atkinson began a partnership with the Proton R3 Rally Team.
 Competing in the Asia-Pacific Rally Championship (APRC), Atkinson drove a Proton Satria Neo Super 2000, alongside co-driver Stephane Prevot.

 After making a guest appearance at the Intercontinental Rally Challenge (IRC) Monte Carlo Rally, Atkinson has dominated the 2011 APRC, winning the Malaysian Rally, Rallye de Nouvelle Caledonia and the International Rally of Whangarei.
 However missing round two in Queensland and the final round in Hokkaido saw him finish second to his teammate Alister McRae who competed in all rounds.

 Atkinson competed in an Australian-run Skoda in the 2012 FIA Asia-Pacific Rally Championship, driving for the MRF team in a Skoda Fabia S2000, co-driven by regular wingman Stephane Prevot and the pair were crowned 2012 FIA Asia-Pacific Rally Champions.

 In 2014, Atkinson signed with FAW-VW Rally Team from China.
 He competed with a S2000 with two rallies.
 At the end of 2014, with the coming of FAW-FW Golf 7 SCRC, Atkinson restarted his prominence in CRC (China Rally Championship).
 In the debut of the Golf 7 SCRC, Atko won by 25 mins in the penultimate rally of 2014 CRC in Longyou.
 And in the Wuyi, the last one, he did not give the champion away.
 For 2015 and 2016, Atko won 9 of 11 in CRC, defeating the Subaru Rally Team China driver Mark Higgins.
 However, CRC does not count the points achieved by a foreign driver, or he would surely be the Driver's Champion of CRC in 2015 and 2016.